suyeecav/academic-kickstart/content/publication/sok_bba/index.md

 # Summary.
 An optional shortened abstract.
 summary: We propose a taxonomy to categorize and better understand black-box attacks revealing unexplored threat spaces and other interesting findings, and emphasize the need to consider resource costs like attack runtime to evaluating attacks.

-tags: ["black-box attacks", "adversarial attacks", "attack taxonomy"]
+tags: ["black-box attacks", "attack taxonomy"]

 # Display this page in the Featured widget?
 featured: false